 Step 1:

-Grate your courgettes and place them in a bowl.
-Sprinkle with salt and let them sit for 5 minutes.
-This draws out moisture.
-Then, use a clean tea towel or your hands to squeeze out as much water as possible.
-This step is crucial for getting a crisp result.
+Grate the courgettes and place them into a mixing bowl.
+Sprinkle them with salt and leave them to sit for 5 minutes to release their natural moisture.
+Wrap the grated pieces in a clean tea towel and squeeze out as much liquid as you possibly can.

 Step 2: